draxios/docs/for-establishing-it-ai-team.md

 4. **Debugging**: AI-powered debugging tools can identify and resolve errors in real-time or within the integrated development environment (IDE), reducing downtime and improving the overall development experience.

 5. **Code Generation**: AI can generate boilerplate code functions, logic examples, and API calls, providing developers with a solid starting point and accelerating the development process.

+6. **Training**: AI can be used to train employees on everything under the sun seemlessly while also testing critcal and abstract thinking.

+7. **Customer Experience**: AI-driven chatbots and virtual assistants can provide personalized and instant customer support, around the clock, and can be used to create tickets and or other simple operational work.

 ### Leveraging Azure OpenAI and AWS SageMaker